ghoshbishakh/filedrop/README.md

 --------
 Simple python app using twisted library.
-Allows users in the same network to chat. (without internet of course) The android client is still not usable.
+Allows users in the same network to chat. (without internet of course)

++ android client usable after manually altering server IP in the code.